Blog: Healing Your Mind by Dropping into Your Heart

 The best remedy for this kind of confusion is for the person who is experiencing it to drop out of the mental realm and try to understand what is bothering them from a more intuitive or feeling place.
 While the intellect can be seen as being located in the head, this intuitive feeling place is located in the heart.
 In order to achieve this move from the mental realm to the feeling realm, from the head to the heart, it is important to learn how to listen to experience through your heart.

-Meditation and modalities like Depth Hypnosis are both helpful in achieving this heart-centered place.
+Meditation and modalities like Depth Hypnosis and emotional intelligence training are both helpful in achieving this heart-centered place.
 Both offer pathways out of the mental realms and into the intuitive feeling realms.

 For many people who are skilled in mental processing, the suggestion that they try to approach life from another angle can be very challenging.
 When presented with this suggestion, they will often generate highly elegant mental defenses to keep from exiting the sphere of the mind.
 Depth Hypnosis is particularly useful in these cases because it has many methods for piercing resistance while gently assisting the client past the resistance so that the client can perceive what is at the root of the mental confusion.